 Even though many fitness enthusiasts consider muscle and joint soreness a bi-product of a great workout, as a trainer and physical therapist, I know it means I created inflammation.
 If continually repeated without proper recovery or monitoring, it will ultimately lead to an overuse injury and potentially having to stop working out all together.

 From a joint and soft tissue standpoint, resistance bands will definitely create significantly less exercise induced trauma which is what causes post exercise soreness, often referred to as DOMS (delayed onset of muscle soreness).

 However, lack of muscle soreness with band training does not mean you are not working.
-It simply means the soft tissues were not aggressively stretched to the point where inflammation was created.
+It simply means the soft tissues were not aggressively stretched and strained to the point where inflammation was created.

 2. Can you get muscle soreness with band training?

 Absolutely you can create DOMS but you must create increased tension at the end of the eccentric phase of the exercise.
 To do this, you must keep tension on the system and increase the starting tension on the band which often does not occur for 3 reasons:

 First, individuals are using too strong of a band and in order for them to train through a full range of motion, they have to start out with minimal to no tension on the band at the start of the exercise which is also the end of the eccentric phase.